 All our governors have specific link roles which enable them to become 'experts' about different aspects of our school.
 These will often form the basis of monitoring carried out by the governors on their visits to school.
 Link roles identified as 'SIP' relate directly to the 'School Improvement Priorities' which we are currently working on and are outlined below:

-Priority 6 - to improve pupil attendance
+Priority 4 - to improve provision across the EYFS

 Below are pictures of our Governors, please do feel you can approach them with any questions or queries about the school - they will be very happy to talk to you.

 Governors have an important part to play in the Leadership and Management of the school.
 They need to be fully aware of their school’s strengths and development needs and be able to communicate these to each other and a range of stakeholders, including parents and school inspectors/advisors.
 As governors play an important role in the strategic development of the school, a range of monitoring opportunities are required to help them i support school leaders in decisions relating to finance and school development planning.

 A school monitoring programme is in place which has a section relating to governor monitoring for the current year drawn up by govs and staff and linking to the School Development Plan.

 Governors will be supported in their monitoring role through;

 Involvement in HT appraisal and evaluating teacher appraisal processes